PADI Diving Courses

-- Learn to teach Divemaster conduct programs as Scuba review, Skin diving, Discover Scuba Diving and discover local diving.
+- Learn to teach Divemaster conduct programs such as scuba review, skin diving, discover scuba diving and discover local diving.

-- Stamina exercises including swimming, snorkelling, floating and more.
+- Stamina exercises including swimming, snorkeling, floating and others.

 - Other skills as setting and managing dive site, mapping a dive site, dive briefing, search and recovery skills, rescue skills and deep diving skills.

 - If you are a hard worker and manage to complete your Divemaster requests before the end of the 3 months Internship, you will have a chance of getting experience guiding divers underwater.
-Depending on the dive centre needs, in some cases we offer our favourite Divemaster trainees a paid job for a few months after completing the course.
+Depending on the dive center needs, in some cases we offer our favorite Divemaster trainees a paid job for a few months after completing the course.